DrewML/aim-server/README.md

 ## Working

--   AIM Client can establish connection and server can send and receive the FLAP SIGNON frame
--   Can receive initial auth flap from client
+-   Login currently works up to the point of the auth client/server auth challenge

 ## Oscar Protocol Resources